User Story Tutorial - How to Write Confirmation?

 Benefits of Acceptance Criteria

-User stories must be go together with by good acceptance criteria, the requirements that must be met for a story to be considered complete.
-Like the user story, acceptance criteria is written in simple language to clearly define when a work item is completed and working as expected.
+User stories must go together with good acceptance criteria—the requirements that must be met for a story to be considered complete.
+Like the user story itself, acceptance criteria are written in simple language to clearly define when a work item is completed and working as expected.
 There are several benefits to including acceptance criteria with user stories:

-1. Confirmation scenario encourages the team to think through how a feature or piece of functionality will work from the perspective of the end-user.
+1. Confirmation scenarios encourage the team to think through how a feature or piece of functionality will work from the perspective of the end-user.

-2. Acceptance Criteria removes ambiguity from requirements to avoid surprises at the end of a sprint or release and to ensure customer satisfaction.
+2. Acceptance criteria remove ambiguity from requirements to avoid surprises at the end of a sprint or release and to ensure customer satisfaction.

-3. Developer can create tests based on those criteria that confirm when a work item is working and finalized.
+3. Developers can create tests based on those criteria that confirm when a work item is working and finalized.

 Preparation